 Each footprint bar is divided into horizontal rows — one row for every price level where trading occurred during that candle.
 Each row shows two numbers separated by an "x":

-- Left number (bid) — aggressive sellers.
+- Left number (bidDefinitionThe highest price someone is currently willing to pay to buy.
+If you sell at market, this is what you get.) — aggressive sellers.
 Market orders hitting resting buy limit orders

-- Right number (ask) — aggressive buyers.
+- Right number (askDefinitionThe lowest price someone is currently willing to sell at.
+If you buy at market, this is what you pay.) — aggressive buyers.
 Market orders hitting resting sell limit orders

 - Example: "142 x 387" at price 18250 means 142 contracts traded on the sell side and 387 on the buy side — buyers overwhelmed sellers nearly 3 to 1